 Bobcat symbolism and meanings include self-reliance, perception, moxie, stealth, friskiness, beauty, and affection.
 Because bobcats are native to North America – ranging from southern Canada all the way to Mexico – they are subjects in the cultural mythology of these regions.
 In addition, the bobcat spirit animal is a figure who appears in the spiritual belief systems of many Native American tribes.
 In this post, you’ll learn about commonly shared bobcat symbols as well as the bobcat spirit animal and totem.
+(If you are interested in learning about the bobcat’s close cousin, be sure to visit my post on lynx meaning and symbolism.)

 What does the bobcat symbolize?